Martin Vetkal

-Martin Vetkal (born 21 February 2004) is an Estonian professional footballer who plays as a midfielder for Allsvenskan club IF Brommapojkarna and the Estonia national team.
+Martin Vetkal (born 21 February 2004) is an Estonian professional footballer who plays as a midfielder for club Dordrecht and the Estonia national team.

 Club career

-Vetkal made his debut with Tallinna Kalev in Estonian top tier on 21 June 2019 against FC Flora, allegedly needing a special authorisation from the federation to play being only aged 15.
+Vetkal made his Premium Liiga debut for Tallinna Kalev on 21 June 2019 in a match against FC Flora, having required special authorisation from the Estonian Football Association to play at the age of 15.

-He became the youngest scorer ever of the Estonian Premium Liiga, scoring his first goal at 15 years and 261 days against Viljandi JK Tulevik on 9 November 2019.
-He was considered as one of the top prospects of his generation in Europe at his very early age.
+On 9 November 2019, he became the league’s youngest-ever goalscorer when he scored against Viljandi JK Tulevik at 15 years and 261 days.
+His performances at such a young age led to him being regarded as one of the most promising midfielders of his generation in Europe.

-Following his debut season in Estonia, he visited several Italian clubs such as Genoa, SPAL and Sassuolo.
+Following his debut season in Estonia, he spent time with several Italian clubs such as Genoa, SPAL and Sassuolo.
 In March 2020 he did a test for Schalke 04, along with his teammate Tristan Toomas Teeväli.

 He signed for Roma in August 2020.
 During the 2022–23 season, he was part of Roma's under-19 squad that won the Coppa Italia Primavera.
+During his time with Roma, he was called up to the senior squad only once, in December 2023 for the Europa League game against Sheriff Tiraspol, and remained on the bench in that game.

+On 18 July 2025, Vetkal signed a three-year contract with Dordrecht in the Netherlands.